There are four processes that make up the Cinder service:

 The appropriate Cinder volume driver attaches to the source Cinder volume.

-The volume driver invokes the backup
+The volume driver invokes the backup method for the configured

 backup service, handing off the volume attachment.